Link Menu Expand (external link) Document Search Copy Copied

 In VBR the term “Account” is used, which has a dual meaning:

-1. The User Account that is used to connect and create the Azure AD Application
+1. The User Account that is used to connect and create the EntraID Application

-If you use a new Azure Active Directory (AD) application (select the Create a new account option at the Subscription step of the wizard) when adding a Microsoft Azure Compute account, the Microsoft Azure AD user account where the AD application will be created must have the following privileges:
+If you use a new Microsoft Entra ID (formerly Azure Active Directory) application (select the Create a new account option at the Subscription step of the wizard) when adding a Microsoft Azure Compute account, the Microsoft Entra ID user account where the Microsoft Entra ID application will be created must have the following privileges:

 • To register applications.
-This can be the Global Administrator privileges assigned to the user or the Users can register applications option enabled for the user in Azure portal.
+For this, you can assign the Global Administrator privileges to the user or enable the Users can register applications option for the user in Azure portal.

 • To assign a role on the subscription level for the registered application.
-This can be the Owner role or if the Owner role cannot be used, you can create a custom role with minimal permissions.
+For this, you can use the Owner role or if the Owner role cannot be used, you can create a custom role with minimal permissions.

 You will also see an error pop up in the VBR console: